LorenzoMartini/rust-tcp-io-perf/README.md

 Get the file you need by simply redirecting to a file the output of:
 - `server.rs` for `rust-tcp-bw`
 - `client.rs` for `rust-tcp-latency`

+Alternatively, run you `runner.py` scripts normally, but change the config value of PLOT to `PLOT=1`